lindegroup/autopkgr/README.md

 AutoPkgr was created by James Barclay, Elliot Jordan, Josh Senick of the [Linde Group](http://www.lindegroup.com).

 We're very friendly.
-Stop by Berkeley sometime and have a bagel.
+Stop by Berkeley sometime and have an espresso.